Flesherton: Twentieth century

-Smoking ruins of the Sproule Block.

 In 1910, the Artemesia Rural High School was built in Flesherton; students either rode from their farms to attend classes or boarded at Park House.
 That same year, a block of businesses on the north-east corner of the hamlet's main intersection, known as the T.J.
 Sproule Block, burned down due to unknown causes, destroying a quarter of the local businesses.

 In 1912, five years after the death of William Flesher in 1907, Flesherton was incorporated as a village.
 The following year, the coming of the automobile resulted in Flesherton's first gas station, attached to a hardware store.